-Why you shouldn't pay off your mortgage
+Andrew Woodward: Why you shouldn't pay off your mortgage

 When I was in my early twenties, I attended my first wealth creation seminar with over 1000 people in the room.
 You can imagine my shock when the presenter suggested to all in the room that paying off your mortgage WAS NOT the smartest way to achieve financial security.

-But hang on a minute, generations of Aussies had been taught that this was "The Way".
-Owning your home was the great Australian dream, right?
+But hang on a minute, generations had been taught that this was "The Way".
+Owning your home was the dream, right?

 The modern way